SenkuuIshigami/SenkuuIshigami/README.md

 ## im doing this some what for real now

 ### hi i stein , silly and joyous .. come talk to me . whispering is prefered because im offtab or not paying attention always ,, do not fear . i promise i am more scared than you are sigh . i need to socialize so bad ..
 ALSO i love c+h if we are friends plsplspsls if you need a cuddy buddy i am your man . ..

+### mini map is open 24/7 i see you ,, imagine im looking at you like a dog at an adoption center but my eyes are huge and im pressed against the glass paws on the window tears in myeyes

+my only dni stuff i care about is people under 15 and proshit . i ignore if i dont wanna talk to you

 <div align="center">
 <img width="486" height="486" alt="image" src="https://github.com/user-attachments/assets/4559e5dc-1780-4cac-b017-546547819fb4" />